Kittens and Cats

 - Cats also require regular treatment for external parasites, especially fleas.
 Please contact us for individual advice.

-- Our two Veterinary Surgeries in Cardiff and Ystrad Mynach share their premises with an emergency service called Veterinary Emergency Treatment Service (V.E.T.S.).
+- Our state of the art, Valley Veterinary Hospital in Gwaelod y Garth, is home to our Valley 24/7 emergency veterinary service.
 This means that we can provide uninterrupted continual care to our patients on-site, 24 hours a day, 365 days a year.

 - We have separate cat kennels in all our branches as well as separate isolation kennels for infectious cases.
 This helps to minimize stress, whilst hospitalized, as there is no direct contact with any canine in-patients.
-We also use Feliway diffusers and lots of bedding to help further reduce stress.
+We also use Feliway and Pet Remedy diffusers, as well as lots of bedding to help further reduce stress.

 - We provide comprehensive medical and surgical care, including orthopaedic surgery.
-More complex orthopaedic surgery is done at our Cardiff Surgery.
+More complex orthopaedic surgery is done at Valley Veterinary Hospital.

-- Valley Vets Ltd encourages all clients to insure your cat to help cover veterinary treatment fees.
+- Valley Vets encourages all clients to insure your cat to help cover veterinary treatment fees.

 We can also provide advice on parasite control and disease prevention when travelling abroad.